 A leasehold improvement is created when a lessee pays for enhancements to building space, such as carpeting and interior walls.
-The depreciation of leasehold improvements only occurs if the amount expended is more than the lessee's capitalization limit.
+The depreciation of these improvements only occurs if the amount expended is more than the lessee's capitalization limit.
 If the amount expended is less than the capitalization limit, the amount is charged to expense as incurred.
-Otherwise, the lessee can charge the expenditure to the leasehold improvements asset account.
+Otherwise, the lessee can record the expenditure in the leasehold improvements asset account.

-All leasehold improvements must be depreciated, so that the balance in the account is eventually reduced to zero.
+All leasehold improvement assets must be depreciated, so that the balance in the account is eventually reduced to zero.
 Salvage value is not included in the depreciation calculation, since the lessor will take over any remaining assets, not the lessee.
 There are several rules associated with this depreciation, which are:

 Technically, leasehold improvements are amortized, rather than being depreciated.
 This is because the actual ownership of the improvements is by the lessor, not the lessee.
 The lessee only has an intangible right to use the asset during the lease term.
 Intangible rights are amortized, not depreciated.
 However, there is no real effect on the income statement of using one term over the other, especially if the amortization and depreciation expenses are combined for presentation purposes.